AndreasHefti/flyKo/README.md

 Introduction
 ------------

-FlyKo is the core of [Firefly](https://github.com/Inari-Soft/inari-firefly) for Kotlin Language

-Firefly is a top level 2D game engine framework for Kotlin/Java focusing on intuitive API build on stringent architecture and design.
+Fly-Ko is a top level 2D game framework for Kotlin.
+Focusing on intuitive API and build within stringent architecture and design principles like Component-Entity-System, Builder/DSL and component indexing for fast access.
-What makes it different to other java gaming frameworks is its focus on build and manage components and game objects within a component- entity-system approach and being independent from low level implementation(s).

-The main idea of Firefly is to have a top-level 2D game API that comes with a in-build Component-Entity-System architecture that helps organizing all the game-objects, data and assets in a well defined form and also helps a lot on keeping the game codebase as flexible as possible for changes, modify/adding new behavior during the development cycle.
-What is one of the most impressive benefits of a
+The main idea of Firefly is to have a top-level 2D game API that comes with an in-build Component-Entity-System architecture that helps organizing all the game-objects, data and assets in a well defined form and also helps a lot on keeping the game code-base as flexible as possible for changes.
+Since almost everything in Fly-Ko is a component, to create the them is following always the very same builder DSL while business-code stays in their System(s).
+This leads to more flexibility when content or behavior must be changed or need to be extended.

-Component-Entity-System based architecture and design approach.
-Firefly is implemented on-top of other existing java gaming frameworks like lwjgl or libgdx with the flexibility to change the lower level implementation while reusing as much of the game code as possible.
+Fly-Ko's Entity-Component-System is implemented on-top of a small set of interfaces that defines the API to the lower-level libraries that can be used to render graphics, play sounds or gather or poll input events.
+Within the current version Fly-Ko uses libgdx and lwjgl as lower-level libraries.

-Key features
+Key features of Fly-Ko 2D game API:

 - Strong backing on Component and Component-Entity-System approach.
   Almost everything within Firefly is a Component or a Entity (composite of components) or a System